-The Company established the Remuneration Committee on 13 March 2018 in compliance with Rule 3.25 of the Listing Rules with written terms of reference (which has been revised and adopted by the Board on 31 December 2018) in compliance with the CG Code.
+The Company established the Remuneration Committee on 13 March 2018 in compliance with Rule 3.25 of the Listing Rules with written terms of reference (which has been revised and adopted by the Board on 14 December 2022) in compliance with the CG Code.
 The Remuneration Committee consists of three members, namely Dr. Li David Xianglin, Dr. Zhou Chunsheng and Ms. Zhu Yujuan.
 Dr. Li David Xianglin currently serves as the chairperson of the Remuneration Committee.

-The primary duties of the Remuneration Committee include: (i) to review and make recommendations to the Board on the overall remuneration policy and structure relating to all Directors and senior management of the Group; (ii) to make recommendation to the Board on the remuneration of independent non-executive Directors; (iii) to review and make recommendations to the Board on other remuneration-related matters, including benefits-in-kinds and the compensation payable to the Directors and senior management; (iv) to review performance-based remuneration and to establish a formal and transparent procedure for developing policies in relation to remuneration; and (v) to consider the salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Company and its subsidiaries.
+The primary duties of the Remuneration Committee include: (i) to review and make recommendations to the Board on the overall remuneration policy and structure relating to all Directors and senior management of the Group; (ii) to make recommendation to the Board on the remuneration of independent non-executive Directors; (iii) to review and make recommendations to the Board on other remuneration-related matters, including benefits-in-kinds and the compensation payable to the Directors and senior management; (iv) to review performance-based remuneration and to establish a formal and transparent procedure for developing policies in relation to remuneration; (v) to consider the salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Company and its subsidiaries; and (vi) to review and/or approve matters relating to share schemes under Chapter 17 of the Listing Rules.